North Carolina Asian Americans Together share virtual events to celebrate AAPI heritage month

 GREENVILLE, N.C.
-(WNCT) – With the rise in hate crimes against Asian Americans in the last year, it’s important to show support to our Asian American and Pacific Islander communities.
+(WNCT) — With the rise in hate crimes against Asian Americans in the last year, it’s important to show support to those in the Asian American and Pacific Islander communities.

-9OYS spoke with North Carolina Asian Americans Together (NCAAT) to find out how the group is celebrating this year’s heritage month.
+May is American Asian and Pacific Islander Heritage Month.
+9OYS spoke with North Carolina Asian Americans Together to find out how the group is celebrating this year’s heritage month.

-Phian Tran, who works with ncaat, explains why it’s important to recognize Asian American culture all year long.
+Phian Tran, who works with NCAAT, explained why it’s important to recognize Asian American culture all year long.

-“These are great jumping off points and great attention grabbing celebrations however it’s so important that we take what we learn during those months into future work and into our daily lives,” she says.
+“These are great jumping-off points and great attention-grabbing celebrations, however, it’s so important that we take what we learn during those months into future work and into our daily lives,” she said.
 “I think learning about that together is such an important piece of being able to move forward in solidarity and break down some of the issues that we’ve seen come up over the last several decades.”

 Asian Immigration History – Thu.
 5/13 @ 4pm